jamie-sun/Calculator/README.md

 Personal project of a calculator application using C# and Windows Forms

 **Instructions**
-- prerequisites: Windows Forms App (.NET Framework)
+- Prerequisites: Windows Forms App (.NET Framework)
-- open "Calculator.sln" on visual studio
+- Open "Calculator.sln" on visual studio
-- build and run
+- Build and run